Tommy Lister Death – Heart Disease

 Wrestling legend has it that when Vince McMahon saw No Holds Barred wasn’t going to be the blockbuster he envisioned, he decided to try Lister out as an opponent for Hogan in the WWF.
 Whatever the motive, Lister worked as Zeus in the WWF, feuding with Hogan from the summer of 1989 until the year’s end.

 Zeus teamed with Hogan’s rival Randy “Macho Man” Savage with the tag team battling Hogan and Brutus Beefcake in a variety of high-profile matches including the WWF’s SummerSlam, Survivor Series, and No Holds Barred: The Match/The Movie, an odd pay-per-view which featured an airing of Hogan’s film followed by a steel cage match featuring Zeus and Savage vs. Hogan and Beefcake.

-“Tiny” Lister would go on to star in a number of films, with memorable roles such as Deebo in the Friday series, President Lindberg in The Fifth Element, and smaller roles ranging from appearances in Matlock to Austin Powers in Goldmember to The Dark Knight.
+“Tiny” Lister would go on to star in a number of films, with one of his more memorable roles landing in 1995 as bully Deebo in the film Friday .
+Lister also played President Lindberg in The Fifth Element, and smaller roles ranging from appearances in Matlock to Austin Powers in Goldmember to The Dark Knight.